Natal kicks of compact objects: Theoretical models of kicks from supernovae

 \cite{1970SvA....13..562S} made the first proposal that NSs can attain large spatial velocities due to an asymmetric mass ejection during the supernova (SN) explosion.
 With very simple and naive estimates, he suggested that newborn compact objects can have velocities from a few hundred up to several thousand km~s$^{-1}$.
 Also, Shklovskii noted that with such high velocities, NSs can easily leave galaxies (at that time, dark matter halos were not yet known) and fill the intergalactic space.

-We want to underline that in his proposal, Shklovskii was not motivated by the necessity to explain large spatial velocities of radio pulsars.
+We want to underline that in his proposal, Shklovskii was not motivated by the necessity to explain large spatial velocities.
 In fact, his erroneous motivation was to explain pulsar spin-down by the Doppler effect and secular deceleration of a pulsar in the Galactic potential.
 Nevertheless, he noted that the Crab pulsar, whose tangential velocity was measured to be 200 km~s$^{-1}$ at that time, requires a specific mechanism to explain this high value.
+The need for substantial birth velocities of pulsars was also noted by \citet{GunnOstriker1970ApJ}, though with less of a focus on explosion asymmetries as an explanation.
+We will return to these asymmetries in the hydrodynamical kicks in section \ref{hydro}.